Tropfest: 2015 cancellation

 On 11 November Polson announced that the 2015 Sydney Tropfest had been cancelled.
 He said "...
-I have been made aware that the company contracted to raise the funding and administer the Tropfest event is unable to move forward for financial reasons.".
+I have been made aware that the company contracted to raise the funding and administer the Tropfest event is unable to move forward for financial reasons."
 CEO of Tropfest Festival Productions, Michael Laverty, has been unavailable for comment.

 Financial difficulties

-Polsons said he had discovered to his “surprise” Tropfest was facing a financial crisis and could not proceed due to a lack of funds.
-It emerged the management company Polson had fallen out with over the alleged “mismanagement” of Tropfest funds was managed by Laverty, his long-time Tropfest partner and its managing director.
+Polsons said he had discovered to his "surprise" Tropfest was facing a financial crisis and could not proceed due to a lack of funds.
+It emerged the management company Polson had fallen out with over the alleged "mismanagement" of Tropfest funds was managed by Laverty, his long-time Tropfest partner and its managing director.

-Over the following days it emerged suppliers and contracted partners of Tropfest have been experiencing payment delays for several months.
+Over the following days it emerged suppliers and contracted partners of Tropfest had been experiencing payment delays for several months.
 As of 14 November Laverty was un-contactable for any comments.
-Commercial entertainment services agency The Intersection, who was retained in 2014 by Tropfest issued a statement on Facebook stating its relationship with Tropfest ended in 2014 over a pay dispute.
+Commercial entertainment services agency The Intersection, which was retained in 2014 by Tropfest, issued a statement on Facebook stating its relationship with Tropfest ended in 2014 over a pay dispute.

 An outpouring of support for Tropfest quickly appeared over social media, including Twitter and Facebook, with calls for generous benefactors, state or federal government support, or crowd-funding.

-On 6 December Polson announced that the Sydney festival would be held in its intended venue, Centennial Park on Sunday, 14 February 2016.
-CGU Insurance is the source of the necessary extra funding.
+On 6 December Polson announced that the Sydney festival would be held in its intended venue, Centennial Park on 14 February 2016.
+CGU Insurance was the source of the necessary extra funding.

+2026 revival

+On 1 September 2025, it was announced that Tropfest would be returning after a six-year hiatus in February 2026, with the help of industry partners (YouTube), big business (Commonwealth Bank) and Nine Network as a major broadcaster.
+Also announced was the appointment of Sarah Murdoch as the Chairwoman of the new organisation, The Tropfest Foundation, with Peter V'landys, Bryan Brown and others to round out the Board of Directors.